Only a 50-minute drive from Pisa airport or 20 minutes from La Spezia rail station.

 This is a small beach of about 50 meters set within a picturesque rocky bay between Fiascherino and Maralunga, from which it is separated by two rocky promontories covered with greenery.
 The beach is renowned for the exclusive bathing establishment to which it owes its name, harmoniously inserted into the surrounding landscape and particularly loved for its elegance, organization and attention to detail, as well as for its seafront restaurant.
 The small beach is of coarse gray sand mixed with gravel and is bathed by a clear and clean sea, with shallow waters for a long stretch.
 Not far away there are rocks and a pier, close to deeper blue waters.

-In Lucca each stone tells a story.
-It tells of bloody battles, heated political debates, cultural exchanges between artists and architects.
-A city that has always enjoyed its strategic position: the Romans transformed it into a fortress, the Lombards made it a place of commercial exchange but also of defense, until the Middle Ages, when Lucca gained indipendence from Florence.
+In Lucca, every stone has a story to tell.
+It talks about bloody battles, heated political debates, and cultural exchanges between artists and architects.
+Lucca has always benefited from its strategic position–the Romans turned it into a fortress, the Lombards made it a place of commercial exchange, but also of defence, until the Middle Ages, when Lucca gained independence from Florence.

-This land has always been a crossroads for artists and poets, architects and musicians, who made it an important hub for cultural exchange.
+This land has always been a meeting place for artists and poets, architects and musicians, who made it an important hub for cultural exchange.

-Today the city is one of the most important Italian cultural hubs, not only for the presence of a renowned University, but also for the rich calendar of events distributed throughout the year: among the most unmissable, there are the Lucca Film Festival, the Lucca Summer Festival, the LuccAutori (literary review of a certain depth) and the Lucca Comics & Games, dedicated to fans of comics of all kinds (the 2nd world’s largest after the Japanese Comiket).
+Today, the city is one of the most important cultural hubs in Italy, due to the presence of a renowned University and the rich calendar of events distributed throughout the year.
+Some of the most unmissable events are the Lucca Film Festival, the Lucca Summer Festival, the LuccAutori (literary review of a certain depth) and the Lucca Comics & Games, dedicated to fans of comics of all kinds (the 2nd world’s largest after the Japanese Comiket).